 • Weeds can be brought to your site usingtillage tools.
 Therefore, cleanse your garden tool from the seeds of weeds, parts of these plants and soil with the remains of rhizomes.
 Weeds can be brought in and with the help of irrigation water, if you take it from streams and canals.
 In addition, be sure to destroy the weeds and sources of their seeds around their garden and garden plots before the seeds from them get to your site.

-Biological method With this method of combatingweeds use other living organisms.
-This is not the best way to control weeds in garden gardening, but still it can be used.
-Geese, for example, will help you get rid of vegetating weeds that are planted in strawberries, mint, asparagus, berry, fruit plantations in a state of temporary rest.
-Pigs will dig out any juicy weeds with the root on the floating field.
-Goats and sheep are able to destroy not only weeds, but also shrubby vegetation.
-But they are also very pleased with the cultivated plants.
-To destroy or suppress certain types of weeds, some diseases or insects can be used.
-But this method is not very effective and many gardeners are disappointed in the use of weeds against diseases and insects.
-Cultural methods of struggle These methods are beneficial and effective for homestead farming.
-Combining it with other methods of struggle, you can minimize the impact of weeds on crops grown.
+Biological method This method of combatingWeeds use other living organisms.
+This is not the best way to control weeds in home gardening, but it can still be used.
+Geese, for example, will help you get rid of vegetative weeds that are in the plantings of strawberries, mint, asparagus, berry bushes, and fruit plantings in a state of temporary dormancy.
+Pigs will dig up any juicy weeds along with the root in a fallow field.
+Goats and sheep are able to destroy not only weeds, but also shrub vegetation.
+But they also enjoy eating cultivated plants.
+Some diseases or insects can be used to destroy or suppress certain types of weeds.
+But this method is not very effective and many gardeners are disappointed in the use of diseases and insects against weeds.
+Cultural method of control These methods are beneficial and effective for home gardening.
+By combining it with other methods of control, you can minimize the impact of weeds on the crops you grow.

 • Choose competitive plants.
 This will reduce the multiplication and growth of weeds, and, consequently, the weediness of the site.
 Weeds stand out more competitively in front of garden crops, but only in the early stages of development and growth.
 During the first three to four weeks the weed is the leader and causes the greatest damage to the plantations.
 Subsequently, fast-growing garden crops are able to form a cover that obscures the weeds and makes it difficult for them to grow and grow.
 Uncompetitive and slow growing plants must be transplanted.